 A friend joined me for the last two legs of the trip.
 Well, for the parts that mattered anyway.
-We were set to get a really early start on Saturday with a 5:49 tee time at Diamond Oaks.
+We were set to get a really early start on Saturday with a 5:49 tee time at Diamond Oaks in Roseville.
 We had purchased a Costco voucher and everything, but they did not have our reservation in the system.
 In fact, the pro shop guy was kind of rude about it and we were forced to scramble for a backup plan…

 Wildhorse Golf Club • Davis, CA • 7/22/17

 Fortunately, we got turned away so early we still had time to get out at other courses that don’t open up until a little later.
 Wildhorse was originally going to be the second round for the day after what we expected to be a quick first-out-of-the-gate round at Diamond Oaks.
 My friend called over and the pro shop guy at Wildhorse was awesome.
 He told us to get over there as quickly as possible and he’d get us out just behind a few of the early bird members.

 We motored our way from Roseville back toward Davis, and we were teeing off at Wildhorse a little before 6:20.
 We had to hop around at one point on the back nine to avoid a slower threesome ahead, but we still finished in just over two hours.
 The price for a Saturday morning round was $50.
 A bit steep by this area’s standards, but beggars can’t be choosers.